Building spatial world models from sparse transitional episodic memories: Related Works

 \subsection{Navigation Agents}

-The concept of a spatial or cognitive map \cite{o1978hippocampus} has been thought to enable navigation and spatial reasoning.
-This spatial map, an internal neural representation of an environment, encodes landmarks, resources, and shelters, enabling organisms to plan and navigate \citep{okeefe_place_1976, epstein2017cognitive, whittington2022build}.
-Several studies have demonstrated that similar spatial representations emerge in neural networks trained on navigation tasks \citep{gornet2024automated}.
-For example, \citet{banino2018vector} and \citet{cueva2018emergence} showed that spatial representations arise in recurrent neural networks trained for path integration, aiding navigation through implicit spatial reasoning.
-In parallel, neural networks lacking explicit mapping modules have achieved high performance on navigation tasks, demonstrating that general-purpose architectures can achieve high navigation accuracy in novel environments \citep{wijmans2019dd, reed2022generalist, khandelwal2022simple,shah_vint_2023}.
-For instance, \citet{reed2022generalist} showed that a general-purpose transformer model could perform a wide range of embodied tasks, including navigation.

-Neuroscience findings suggest that the brain employs common cognitive mapping strategies across both spatial and non-spatial domains, potentially encoding abstract information like semantic content within these maps \citep{behrens2018cognitive}.
-For instance, this perspective frames reasoning as a form of navigation through a cognitive map of concepts, relationships, and logical rules. \citet{wijmans2023emergence} recently showed that spatial representations can emerge in navigation-agnostic neural network architectures trained for navigation, emphasizing memory's role in shaping these spatial representations.
-This raises a key question: \emph{Can spatial maps also emerge in general-purpose models not explicitly trained for navigation?}
+The concept of cognitive map, an internal allocentric representation of the space, \cite{o1978hippocampus} has been thought to enable navigation and spatial reasoning.
+Several studies have demonstrated that similar spatial representations emerge in NN trained on navigation tasks \citep{gornet2024automated}.
+For example, \citet{banino2018vector} and \citet{cueva2018emergence} showed that spatial representations arise in recurrent neural networks trained for path integration, while in parallel, NN lacking explicit mapping modules have achieved high performance on navigation tasks in unseen environments \citep{wijmans2019dd, reed2022generalist, khandelwal2022simple,shah_vint_2023}. \citet{wijmans2023emergence} recently showed that spatial representations can emerge in navigation-agnostic NN architectures trained for navigation, emphasizing memory's role in shaping these spatial representations.
+This raises a key question: \emph{Can spatial maps also emerge in general-purpose models not explicitly trained for navigation and operating entirely on a finite set of episodic memories?}